 - joint and muscle aches

-- hyperpigmentation (only in Addison’s disease – dark patches or skin discolouration, especially in the folds of the skin or around areas such as the nipples, lips, and rectum)
+- hyperpigmentation (only in Addison’s disease) – dark patches or skin discolouration, especially in the folds of your skin or around areas such as your nipples, lips and rectum (bottom)

 - dehydration (only in Addison’s disease)

 - irritability and depression

 - irregular or absent menstrual periods

 - in women, loss of interest in sex.